 New plant varieties are rigorously trialled before release, as designer Jack Wallington found in a special tour of Thompson & Morgan’s trial ground.
 He found plenty of surprising new bedding plants that turned his head including “begonias, scabious, gerbera, annual salvia, rudbeckia ‘Caramel’ and fuchsia.”
 His favourite?
 Daucus carota ‘Cara’ came out on top “for its structure but also light airiness and antique colouring”.
 Go behind the scenes with Jack to find out how these traditional plants won him over.
 According to Jack, “there’s something about modern bedding that makes me want to grow more of it…”

 Begonia is a genus of plants that spans three continents and contains over 10,000 cultivars, explains Kersasp Shekhdar over at Horticulture Magazine.
 There are three rules that apply to nearly the whole genus, he says: they can’t tolerate frost, they don’t like direct sunlight and they like moist, not wet, soil conditions.
 Read the whole of Kersasp’s article for a fascinating overview of these popular bedding plants, including their fascinating history, how to care for begonias, and a special list of his particular favourites.

 We hope this has provided you with plenty of inspiration for your summer and winter bedding plant displays, including lots of ideas for your pots, window boxes and hanging baskets.
 They might be traditional favourites, but modern bedding plants have been bred for colour, performance and longevity, making them a quick and easy way to change things up in your garden from one year to the next.
-Find links to our best growers guides and top bedding plant recommendations at our bedding hub page.
+Find a wealth of helpful articles over on our bedding plant hub page and our summer flowers hub page.